-Objectives of the Proposed Plan Change The objective of the proposed Plan Change is to rezone the application site from Inner Plains to Living Z in a manner consistent with the proposed Outline Development Plan and generally consistent with the existing provisions of the OSDP.
+Objectives of the Proposed Plan Change The objective of the proposed Plan Change is to rezone the application site from Inner Plains to Living MD Prebbleton and Business 1 in a manner consistent with the proposed Outline Development Plan and generally consistent with the existing provisions of the OSDP.
 Implementation of the proposed plan change will enable:

-- future subdivision of the application site at urban densities. - additional housing supply to meet the anticipated demand for Selwyn, with added supply potentially assisting the affordability of housing in the District of Selwyn. - to accommodate increased population in the township of Prebbleton, to in turn support existing and future commercial use, use of community reserves and enable long term self-sufficiency.
-Identification of Options In determining the most appropriate means to respond to the issues identified, options were developed to explore the best means to address the issues outlined above and achieve the sustainable management purpose of the Act:
+- future subdivision of the application site at urban densities and supporting neighbourhood scale commercial activities. - additional housing supply to meet the anticipated demand for Selwyn, with added supply potentially assisting the affordability of housing in the District of Selwyn. to accommodate increased population in the township of Prebbleton, to in turn support existing and future commercial use, use of community reserves and enable long term self-sufficiency.

+Identification of Options In determining the most appropriate means to respond to the issues identified, options were developed to explore the best means to address the issues outlined above and achieve the sustainable management purpose of the Act: Option 1: Status Quo/Do Nothing Do not rezone the application site, retain the Inner Plains zoning.

-Option 1: Status Quo/Do Nothing Do not rezone the application site to Living Z, retain the Inner Plains zoning.
-Option 2: Rezone to Living 1(preferred option) Rezone the application site to Living Z, a zone which currently exists both in the Selwyn District Plan and the Prebbleton Township.
-Option 3: Subdivision Consent Subdivision of the application site through a non-complying subdivision consent for higher density residential use.
-Option 1: Status Quo (do nothing) Option 2: Rezone to Living Z Option 3: Subdivision Consent Cost Costs associated with the completion of approved subdivision (RC185395) for the creation of two additional allotments within the application site and two additional dwellings.
+Option 2: Rezone to Living MD Prebbleton and Business 1(preferred option) Rezone the application site to Living MD Prebbleton (a new zone) and Business 1, a zone which currently exists both in the Selwyn District Plan and the Prebbleton Township.
+Option 3: Resource Consent Consenting of the proposed use of the application site on a property-by-property basis (ad hoc) through required subdivision and land use consents to enable higher density residential use and neighbourhood commercial use.
+Option 1: Status Quo (do nothing) Option 2: Rezone to Living MD Prebbleton and Business 1 Option 3: Resource Consent Cost Costs associated with the completion of approved subdivision (RC185395) for the creation of two additional allotments within the application site and two additional dwellings.
 Costs (time and money) of the plan change for the applicant.
 Costs (time and money) of the consent application for applicant.
 Benefit The application site remains available for small scale rural productive use.
 Allows future subdivision for residential use at a greater density than currently established.
-Makes use of existing multimodal transport infrastructure and connects the new reserve to the township which it serves.
-Future subdivision of the site will enable more households to be accommodated within Prebbleton township, increasing the opportunities and or demand for businesses and or commercial services within the township, contributing to the self-sufficiency of the township.
-Can assist is cost sharing of extension of infrastructure to serve Birchs Road Reserve.
-No plan change required.
-Efficiency/ Effectiveness The Inner Plains Zone is neither a particular efficient rural zone, in terms of productive capability, nor as a residential zone, tending to accommodate large dwellings and little else.
-Rezoning the application site to allow higher residential density will allow long term housing capacity to be provided in a location serve by multimodal transport connections and a new reserve.
-Effective infrastructure servicing.
-Low efficiency as subdivision of the site into allotments less than the zone minimum would be contrary to the Plan and set a precedence.
-Risk Given the current demand in Prebbleton and the lack of available land without future development areas being identified the town could stagnate.
-Allowing rezoning of the application site South of Hamptons Road could result in further expansion of the township to the south in ribbon development.
-Subdivision consent not approved.
-Land remains in use for low productivity rural residential activities.
+Allows for neighbourhood scale commercial use to support the residential use.
+Makes use of existing multimodal transport infrastructure and connects the new reserve to the township which it serves Future subdivision of the site will enable more households to be accommodated within Prebbleton township, increasing the opportunities and or demand for businesses and or commercial services within the township, contributing to the self-sufficiency of the township.
+Can assist is cost sharing of extension of infrastructure to serve Birchs Road Reserve No plan change required Efficiency/ Effectiveness The Inner Plains Zone is neither a particular efficient rural zone, in terms of productive capability, nor as a residential zone, tending to accommodate large dwellings and little else. residential density will allow long term thousing capacity to be provided in a location serve by multimodal transport connections, establishment of Risk Given the current demand in Prebbleton and the lack of available land without future development areas being identified the town could stagnate.
+Allowing rezoning of the application site South of Hamptons Road could result in further expansion of the township to the south in ribbon development Consents not approved.
+Land remains in use for low productivity rural residential activities

 Conclusion In conclusion it is considered the proposed plan change for rezoning of the application site is the most efficient and effective way to achieve the objectives identified and the purpose of the Act overall.